Immanuel-M/Grade-Calculator-LC3/README.md

 the minimum, maximum, and average of all the input grades.
 Please note that this program will display an error message if incorrect information is typed in.
+Also note that the program displays at the BOTTOM of the console.
 Ignore the "0" prior to input, and just type in your grade value.
 The program will input the correct letter.